-The nature of religious experience with particular reference to: Α. Visions - sensory; intellectual; dreams.
+Α. The nature of religious experience with particular reference to: Visions - sensory; intellectual; dreams.
 Conversion - individual/communal; sudden/gradual.
 Mysticism - transcendent; ecstatic and unitive.
-Prayer - types and stages of prayer according to Teresa of Avila.
-Mystical experience: William James' four characteristics of mystical experience: ineffable, noetic, PINT В. Rudolf Otto - the concept of the numinous; mysterium tremendum; the human predisposition for religious experience.
-The uniged of the acceler appropriate to follows we thereby written a health the best war on which and have have seen as \$1.00 for the best way. # 2011 Note: Agent inclination process are consequences.
+Prayer - types and stages of prayer according to Teresa of Avila. В. Mystical experience: William James' four characteristics of mystical experience: ineffable, noetic, transient and passive.
+Rudolf Otto - the concept of the numinous; mysterium tremendum; the human predisposition for religious experience. · The i s for analysis and evaluation will be drawn from any aspect of the content above, such as: impact of religious experiences upon religious belief and practice. ether different types of religious experience can be accepted as equally valid in communicating religious teachings and beliefs.

-Issues for analysis and evaluation will be drawn from any aspect of the content above, such as:
+• The adequacy of James' four characteristics in defining mystical experience.

-- · The impact of religious experiences upon religious belief and practice. - · Whether different types of religious experience can be accepted as equally valid in communicating religious teachings and beliefs. - · The adequacy of James' four characteristics in defining mystical experience. - $\cdot$ The adequacy of Otto's definition of 'numinous'.
+\cdot The adequacy of Otto's definition of 'numinous'.